How To Prepare Your Baby for Sleep Training

 This method was made popular by Dr. Richard Ferber.
 You can read more about it in his book Solve Your Child’s Sleep Problems.

 There are a variety of different gentle sleep training plans.
-The main drawback to these methods are that it can take a significant amount of time to see any changes.
+The main drawback to these methods is that it can take a significant amount of time to see any changes.

 In The Sleep Lady’s Goodnight, Sleep Tight, Kim West discusses The Sleep Lady Shuffle, her method for gradually teaching your baby to put herself to sleep without you.